Best daily deals

 You need to press a button to open the charging case.

-Upon subjecting the Bose Sport Earbuds to a constant 75dB(SPL) output, the earbuds last 5 hours, 17 minutes before the batteries depletes.
+Upon subjecting the Bose Sport Earbuds to a constant 75dB(SPL) output, the earbuds last 5 hours, 17 minutes before the batteries deplete.
 This is above average for true wireless earbuds, and you can always fast charge the earbuds when in a bind: 15 minutes in the case provides two hours of playback.
-It takes two hours to fully charge the earbuds, and three hours for the case.
+It takes two hours to charge the earbuds fully and three hours for the case.
 The Bose Sport Earbuds case doesn’t support wireless charging, so you can keep that Qi charging mat tucked away.

 How well does the Bose Sport Earbuds block out noise?